 The guideline notes several conditions that could raise security concerns.
-I have considered all of them under AG ¶ 19 and the following potentially apply:
+I have considered all of them under AG \P 19 and the following potentially apply:

-- (a) inability to satisfy debts; - (b) unwillingness to satisfy debts regardless of the ability to do so; and - (c) a history of not meeting financial obligations.
+(a) inability to satisfy debts;

+(b) unwillingness to satisfy debts regardless of the ability to do so; and

+(c) a history of not meeting financial obligations.

-Applicant has delinquent debts that remain unpaid.
-I find all the above disqualifying conditions are raised.
+Most of Applicant's delinquent debts remain unpaid or unresolved.
+I find the above disqualifying conditions are raised.

 The guideline also includes conditions that could mitigate security concerns arising from financial difficulties.
-I have considered all of the mitigating conditions under AG ¶ 20 and the following potentially apply:
+I have considered all of the mitigating conditions under AG \P 20 and the following potentially apply:

-- (a) the behavior happened so long ago, was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment; - (b) the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, a death, divorce or separation, clear victimization by predatory lending practices, or identity theft), and the individual acted responsibly under the circumstances;
+(a) the behavior happened so long ago, was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment;

+(b) the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, a death, divorce or separation, clear victimization by predatory lending practices, or identity theft), and the individual acted responsibly under the circumstances;

-- (c) the individual has received or is receiving financial counseling for the problem from a legitimate and credible source, such as a non-profit credit counseling service, and there are clear indications that the problem is being resolved or is under control; - (d) the individual initiated and is adhering to a good-faith effort to repay overdue creditors or otherwise resolve debts; and - (e) the individual has a reasonable basis to dispute the legitimacy of the past-due debt which is the cause of the problem and provides documented proof to substantiate the basis of the dispute or provides evidence of actions to resolve the issue.
+(c) the individual has received or is receiving financial counseling for the problem from a legitimate and credible source, such as a non-profit credit counseling service, and there are clear indications that the problem is being resolved or is under control;

+(d) the individual initiated and is adhering to a good-faith effort to repay overdue creditors or otherwise resolve debts; and

+(e) the individual has a reasonable basis to dispute the legitimacy of the past-due debt which is the cause of the problem and provides documented proof to substantiate the basis of the dispute or provides evidence of actions to resolve the issue.

-Applicant's debts are recent and remain unresolved.
+Applicant's debts are recent and most remain unresolved.
 She did not provide sufficient evidence to show that her financial problems are unlikely to recur.
 AG \P 20(a) does not apply.
-Applicant's divorce may be considered a condition beyond her control, however, she failed to take responsible actions to address her resulting debts.
+Applicant presented some evidence that the debts were due to circumstances beyond her control (unemployment and being a single mother).
+She did not show that she took responsible action to attempt to resolve her debts.
 I find AG \P 20(b) partially applies.
-She also failed to address her SOR debts through payments or establishing payment plans.
-There is no evidence of financial counseling.
-AG \P 20(c) and 20(d) do not apply.
-She disputed some of the debts, but she failed to produce documentation to substantiate the basis of the disputes.
+Other than paying two debts, Applicant failed to provide documentation showing any efforts to contact the remaining creditors and set up payment plans, or make payments on the listed debts.
+AG \P 20(c) partially applies.
+There is no evidence of financial counseling and no indications that her financial problems are under control.
+AG \P 20(d) does not apply.
+Applicant failed to document her disputed debts.
 AG \P 20(e) does not apply.